Welcome to the Haqq laboratory!

 University of Alberta

-Her lab team currently consists of two postdoctoral fellow, two PhD students, one masters student, and a research coordinator (see Our Team for more details).
+Her lab team currently consists of two postdoctoral fellow, two PhD students, one masters student, three summer research assistants, and a research coordinator (see Our Team for more details).
 The lab is currently recruiting participants for studies investigating:

 1) novel 3D-optical scanning for measurement of body composition in adolescents,